 Marketers everywhere know that we’re using more data than ever before, but sometimes it’s easy to forget that to get that data, people have to give it up willingly.
 The human element of data collection is not something that should be forgotten, though.

 As privacy becomes more of a hot-button issue with users, businesses must assess their data collection strategies and stances and make them clear to their audience.
 A poor privacy and data policy or mishandling of data can severely impact user trust.
 A bad privacy experience is enough to make 43% of the people surveyed switch brands altogether.

 2023 will be another year of change and flux for marketers and the way they use technology to engage with their audiences.
 Future marketing trends are constantly changing and staying up to date on what’s coming is the best way to keep your strategies sharp and effective.

-If you want to learn more about what’s coming up for businesses in 2023, register for our upcoming webinar, Modern Business Requirements: 2023 Business Trends, to hear from our experts on the must-know trends in IT, business technology, cybersecurity, and marketing.
+If you want to learn more about what leaders have on their minds this year, register for our on-demand webinar, Modern Business Requirements: 2023 Business Trends, to hear from our experts on the must-know movements in IT, business technology, cybersecurity, and marketing.